cihantuncer/InitSite/README.md

 ## Features
 - Automated web site deployment/undeployment with ssl, multi-php version, local dns redirection support.
-- Add/remove aliases to domain.
+- Easily add or remove domain aliases.
-- Add/remove DNS records for internal dns entries (your local web server) and for your local DNS server.
+- Manage DNS records for internal DNS and local DNS servers.
 - Generate/renew/delete certificates for domain.
 - Get all infos about:
     - Enabled sites on the server.